20 of the Best Weather Activities for Preschool Kids

 How to Teach Weather to Preschoolers

-There are many exciting ways to teach kids about weather.
+There are many exciting ways to teach kids about weather and weather changes.
 From dramatic play weather stations and books to craft projects and science experiments.
-Here are some fun ideas for all kinds of learners that you can add to your science center.
+Here are some fun preschool activities and ideas for all kinds of learners that you can add to your science center.

-Rain-themed Sensory Table – Add water, some strainers or colanders, and little plastic people or animals to your sensory table.
-Kids make rain with the strainers and they can also experiment with materials that will keep the animals dry.
+Rain-themed Sensory Table – Add water, some strainers or colanders, and little plastic people or animals to your sensory table to simulate a rainy day.
+Kids make rain with the strainers, and they can also experiment with materials that will keep the animals dry.
+They will love this weather sensory play experience.

-Rain Cloud in a Jar – Create a rain cloud in a jar activity by placing a sponge on top of a glass jar and adding drops of water.
+Rain Cloud in a Jar – Create a rain cloud in a jar activity by placing a sponge on top of a glass jar and adding drops of water to the sponge cloud until a rain drop is formed.

 Rain Cloud Craft – I love this fun fine motor rain activity by Gift of Curiosity.

-Rain Making Station – Kids can explore clouds and rain in a sensory fashion with this rain making station by Teach Preschool
+Rain Making Station – Young children can explore clouds and rain in a sensory fashion with this rain making station by Teach Preschool featuring water and cotton balls.

-Wind Testing Center – Here is a great science activity.
+Wind Testing Center – Looking for some super simple hands-on experiments?
+Here is a great science activity to explore the fun topic of the wind.
 Test how different materials react to wind.
 This testing center is part of my weather station dramatic play area.

 Tape some ribbon, streamers, yarn, and fabric strips to a small dowel rod.
-Kids can hold the sticks in front of a wind machine (a fan)
+Young learners can hold the sticks in front of a wind machine (a fan)

-Windsock Observation Area – Add a windsock outside a window so that your kids can make observations on a daily basis.
+Windsock Observation Area – Add a windsock or wind chimes outside a window so that your kids can make weather science observations on a daily basis.

 Plastic Bag Kites – Kids can capture are with super simple and super cheap plastic bag kites by Play Teach and Repeat.

-Pinwheels – Take pinwheels outside to study wind direction and speed.
+Pinwheels – Take pinwheels outside on a windy day to study wind direction and speed.

 Winter Weather Activities